Legal

 8. International Data Transfers

-We may transfer personal data between our offices and to third-party providers outside your country.
+We may transfer personal data between our offices and to trusted third-party providers (IT, hosting, CRM, HR, payroll and professional service providers) outside your country.

 Transfers are safeguarded using: